zth/rescript-relay/README.md

 ## Getting started

 > Are you using version `>= 0.13.0` and ReScript syntax with VSCode?
-Make sure you install our [decicated VSCode extension](https://marketplace.visualstudio.com/items?itemName=GabrielNordeborn.vscode-rescript-relay).
+Make sure you install our [dedicated VSCode extension](https://marketplace.visualstudio.com/items?itemName=GabrielNordeborn.vscode-rescript-relay).
 Note: It only works with ReScript syntax.

 Check out the [documentation](https://rescript-relay-documentation.vercel.app).

-Also, check out the [changelog](CHANGELOG.md) - things will continue change some between versions (including breaking changes, although we'll try and keep them to a minimum) as we iterate and reach a stable version.
+Also, check out the [changelog](CHANGELOG.md) - things will continue to change between versions (including breaking changes, although we'll try and keep them to a minimum) as we iterate and reach a stable version.

 ## What it looks like